wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 [32]byte   name             // Full name of asset
 ```

+Attestations use a fixed-length byte-array to encode UTF8 token name and symbol data.

+{% hint style="warning" %}
+Because the byte array is fixed length, the data contained may truncate multibyte unicode characters.
+{% endhint %}

+When *sending* an attestation VAA, we recommend sending the longest UTF8 prefix that does NOT truncate a character, and then right-padding it with 0 bytes.

+When *parsing* an attestation VAA, we recommend trimming all trailing 0 bytes, and converting the remainder to UTF8 via any lossy algorithm.

+{% hint style="info" %}
+Be mindful that different on-chain systems may have different VAA parsers, that may result in different names/symbols on different chains if the string is long, or contains invalid UTF8.
+{% endhint %}

-An important detail of the token bridge is that an attestation is in fact required before a token can be transferred.
+An important detail of the token bridge is that an attestation is required before a token can be transferred.
 This is because without knowing a tokens decimal precision, it is not possible for Chain B to correctly mint the correct amount of tokens when processing a transfer.

 ### Token + Message